galvdat-hthieu/vgupe2024_team8/README.md

       - The system shall ensure that only authorized personnel can view or modify employee and medication information.
       - The system shall support search functionality base on criteria such as employee names, numbers, role.
       - The system shall be able to update or edit existing records of the list.
-      - The system shall integrate employee records management with other human resources systems, such as payroll and scheduling, to streamline administrative processes and ensure data consistency.
       - The system shall maintain an audit trail to track changes made to employee records, including details such as the date, time, and user responsible for each modification.
    4. Provision of separate usernames and passwords for each employee
    5. Built-in messaging system for communication among users